ericsonga/APCSAReview/_sources/Unit9-Inheritance/ooSummary.rst

 - **setter** - A method that sets the value of a field in an object.
 - **accessor** - Another name for a getter method - one that returns the value of a field.
 - **mutator** - Another name for a setter method - one that changes the value of a field.
-- **abstract class** - A class that is used as a common parent for several child classes, that typically has at least one abstract method, but can also have fields and non-abstract methods.
-You can not create an object of an abstract class, but must create an object of a concrete (not-abstract) child class.
-- **interface** - A special type of abstract class that can only have public class constants and public abstract methods.
-These are useful for separating what a class is from what it does.

 Java Keyword Summary
 =========================